An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Cheatwood are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Cheatwood include: Chetwode, Chetwood, Chetwoode, Chitwood, Chitwode and others.

 This web page shows only a small excerpt of our Cheatwood research.
-Another 277 words(20 lines of text) are included under the topic Early Cheatwood History in all our PDF Extended History products.
+Another 183 words(13 lines of text) covering the years 179 and 1797 are included under the topic Early Cheatwood History in all our PDF Extended History products.

 More information is included under the topic Early Cheatwood Notables in all our PDF Extended History products.

 Some of the Cheatwood family moved to Ireland, but this topic is not covered in this excerpt.
-Another 110 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 77 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Cheatwood or a variant listed above: Marie Chittwood who settled in Boston Massachusetts in 1635; John Chitwood settled in Barbados in 1694; William Chitwood settled in Virginia in 1636.